Welcome video for nursery and reception

 What happens if my child doesn’t regularly attend school?

 We expect good attendance and punctuality from all our pupils in order for them to receive the good education that they are entitled to.
 Persistent absence is monitored by the school; more information regarding the schools protocols can be found here within the attendance policy.
-For more information please see Mrs Ling for more details.
+For more information please see Mrs Rudge for more details.

 - Northfield Community 0121 411 2157